flyteorg/flyte/docs/deployment/configuration/performance.rst

      - Impact on performance
      - Configuration parameter
    * - ``workers``
      - Number of processes that can work concurrently.
 Also implies number of workflows that can be executed in parallel.
-Since FlytePropeller uses ``goroutines``, it can accomodate significantly more processes than the number of physical cores.
+Since FlytePropeller uses ``goroutines``, it can accommodate significantly more processes than the number of physical cores.
      - ``flyte:propeller:all:free_workers_count``: a low number may result in higher overall latency for each workflow evaluation round.
      - Larger the number, implies more workflows can be evaluated in parallel.
 But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context switching.
 A number around 500 - 800 with 4-8 CPU cores usually works fine.
      - ``plugins.workqueue.config.workers`` (default: ``10``)